The Crossing

 Before the ice, there's the mental preparation.
 In this conversation with Jacques from The Endure Edge podcast, we talk about the mental preparation and mindset behind the Greenland expedition.
 The fear.
 The RAPG framework.
 What it actually takes to commit to something that terrifies you and then show up for it every day.
 Worth a watch if you're keen to understand the mindset behind the crossing.

-But the ice is just one kind of white whale.
-I'm open to and actively exploring other adventures that push the same edges.
-Different environments.
-Different challenges.
-Same commitment to doing hard things in real time and bringing the lessons back.
+The ice is one kind of white whale.
+I am looking at others too.
+Different places, different challenges, the same commitment to doing hard things in real time and bringing the lessons back.

 It started on Greenland's ice.
 That chapter is done.
-The next one is already in motion.
+The next one is already moving.

 The Ice Was Just the Start